Glossary

 • Information or data collected through the use or operation of an automated license plate recognition system

 * California State Civil Code 1798.29 applies to personal medical information and personal health insurance information even under circumstances not covered by HIPAA.
 See section (h) for definitions under this law.
+Genetic data, as it applies to this law, is also defined in section (h).

 Supplier